sailfishos-mirror/bind9/bin/dnssec/dnssec-keyfromlabel.rst

    When BIND 9 is built with OpenSSL-based PKCS#11 support, the label is an arbitrary string that identifies a particular key.

-.. option:: -C

-   This option enables compatibility mode, which generates an old-style key, without any metadata.
-   By default, :program:`dnssec-keyfromlabel` includes the key's creation date in the metadata stored with the private key; other dates may be set there as well, including publication date, activation date, etc. Keys that include this data may be incompatible with older versions of BIND; the :option:`-C` option suppresses them.

 .. option:: -c class

    This option indicates that the DNS record containing the key should have the